 Jane Makes The Revolt of Mamie Stover Work

 It’s true that Mamie’s life as a woman living on the edge of respectability is glamorized in the film: Mamie’s career brings her gorgeous clothes, immense wealth, dates at fancy hotels, and the man of her dreams.
 Other than the beating she gets from Harry—which still results in a net positive for Mamie because she earns a huge raise—we really don’t get to see the underbelly and hard times of “a lady of the night” in the film.

-Jane said in her book [aff. link] that Adler’s refusal to change the script gave her a bit of ambivalence towards the film.
-But Jane herself admits that she was able to take the lackluster script and make Mamie a believable character:
+In her book [aff. link], Jane says that Adler’s refusal to change the script gave her some ambivalence towards the film.
+But Jane herself admits that ultimately, she was able to take the lackluster script and make Mamie a believable character:

 “I did manage to make Mamie someone believable who was from the wrong side of the tracks.”

 This is completely true.
 But Jane still sells herself short.